StarPlayrX/XPC123/README.md

 For software development and testing, Apple allows MachServices to run in Xcode for testing and development purposes.
 Outside of Xcode, MachServices need to run either as a LaunchDaemon or be launched using launchctl via a plist.
 Reference: https://stackoverflow.com/questions/19881950/xpc-communication-between-service-and-client-app-works-only-when-launched-from-x

 Example LaunchDaemon values.
 An example plist is included in the repo.
-Using Xcode, edit it to your liking.
+Use Xcode to edit the values.

 ```plist
 {